MatchuPitchu/react-summary/02_React Hooks.md

 ### Context vs Props

-- in short: props for configuration, context for state management accross components or the entire app
+- in short: `props for configuration`, `context for state management accross components` or the entire app
-- props
+- `props`
   - in most cases, use props to pass data to components, because props let you configure components and make them reusable
   - if you have smth that you will adapt often, like a button that you use in different situations and so you should be more flexible
-- context
+- `context`
   - if you have smth which you would forward to lots of components AND you are forwarding it to a component that does smth very specific or unique (-> like the navigation)
-  - React Context is NOT optimized for high frequency changes (every second or multiple times every second) -> then Redux is option
+  - React Context is NOT optimized for high frequency changes (every second or multiple times every second) -> then `Redux` is an option
 - React Context shouldn't be used to replace ALL component communications and props
 - a component should still be configurable via props AND short "prop chains" might not need any replacement

 ## Custom Hooks

-- helpful to share logic across multiple components or in other words outsource stateful logic into re-usable functions
+- helpful to share logic across multiple components or in other words `outsource stateful logic into re-usable functions`
 - unlike normal functions, custom hooks can use other React hooks and React state
   - Important: all states used in custom hook will be attached to every component where the hook is used -> so a state update in the hook triggers a re-evaluation of the component
 - name of hook has to start with `use`